 Itinerant support teachers

-A limited number of itinerant support teachers (early intervention) help children with disability or significant support needs.
+A limited number of itinerant support teachers (early intervention) support students with disability or significant support needs.

-They support young children and their families in prior to school settings and into kindergarten.
+They support students and their families prior to starting school, in preschools and in kindergarten.

 Itinerant support teachers (early intervention) help by: